FTB Pub. 1100 Taxation of Nonresidents and Individuals Who Change Residency Revised: 10/2024

 Always a Nonresident

-For taxable years beginning on or after January 1, 2002, the NOL carryover computation for the California taxable income of a nonresident is no longer limited by the amount of net operating loss from all sources.
+The NOL carryover computation for the California taxable income of a nonresident is not limited by the amount of net operating loss from all sources.
 Only your California sourced income and losses are considered in determining if you have a California NOL.

 You are a resident of Nevada and operate two businesses.
 One business is conducted wholly within California and the other business is conducted wholly within Nevada.